 When you are finished updating the drivers, you need to reboot the system.
 The driver will be installed automatically as the system restarts.

 Click on [R] and the [Windows] button simultaneously.
 The Run command window will appear on the screen.
 Enter ‘services.msc’ in the open command box, and click on ‘OK.’

-Attempt this method, if the above methods do not work.
+Attempt this method, if the above ways do not work.
 If the PC is still running slow, you can clean up the running memory to speed the computer.
-This will reduce the disk usage space, and your PC will run faster.
+Cleaning up your running memory will reduce the disk usage space, and your PC will run faster.

 Type ‘Disk Cleanup’ into the search bar and choose that app.

 Choose the drive where Windows is installed, which is usually C: and then choose ‘OK.’

 Make sure ‘Temporary Internet Files’ is marked and click ‘OK.’

 After completing the above steps, restart the Windows 10 operating system.
 Then you can open ‘Task Manager’ and check if the disk usage is back to normal.